lewagon/data-engineering-setup/_partials/gcp_cli_setup.md

 To install download the Google Cloud CLI installer from this [link here 🔗](https://cloud.google.com/sdk/docs/install#windows).

-Once it's finished downloading, launch the installer as administrator and follow the prompts.
+Once it's finished downloading, launch the installer and follow the prompts.

+On the last screen of the installer there will be four check boxes.
+Makes sure that the box for `run gcloud init` is selected.
+On confirmation this should open a new command prompt and ask a series of questions like:
+- **Do you want to log in?** - type `y` and hit enter and following the prompts
+- **Select your region and zone?** - type `y` and hit enter and select the geographic **region** that is closest to you.
+Refer to the GCP Region and Zone documentation at this [link here 🔗](https://cloud.google.com/compute/docs/regions-zones).
+There may be multiple options for each **region**, denoted by `-a`, `-b`, or `-c`, it doesn't matter which one you choose.

 $WINDOWS_END
 $LINUX_START